Transition

 Transition Planning Checklists

-Ideally, families and caregivers start thinking about the future in early elementary.
-The Transition Council of South Central Kansas (TCSCK) has four grade and age appropriate checklists to help you plan for a successful transition.
+The Transition Council of South Central Kansas (TCSCK) has four checklists to help you plan for a successful transition.
+The checklists cover early elementary school through age 21.

 Checklist/Timeline for Successful Transition Planning at Ages 5-10 (K-5th grade)